ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for worker node fix 1.9.10_1532, released 7 November 2018
 {: #1910_1532}

+The following table shows the changes that are included in the worker node fix pack 1.9.11_1532.
+{: shortdesc}

 <table summary="Changes that were made since version 1.9.10_1531">
 <caption>Changes since version 1.9.10_1531</caption>
 <thead>